zogzog/cubicweb/doc/book/en/intro/tutorial/create-cube.rst

 .. image:: ../../images/blog-demo-first-page.png

-Please notice that so far, the *CubicWeb* franework managed all aspects of the web application based on the schema provided at first.
+Please notice that so far, the *CubicWeb* framework managed all aspects of the web application based on the schema provided at the beginning.

 Add entities